 To find out if an amount you pay is subject to source deductions of income tax, see Table of Remuneration Subject to Source Deductions and Employer Contributions.

 The method you use to calculate source deductions depends on the type of remuneration paid to the employee or beneficiary.

 Use the usual method to calculate source deductions of income tax.
-To do so, use the Source Deduction Table for Québec Income Tax (TP-1015.TI-V), the Formulas to Calculate Source Deductions and Contributions (TP-1015.F-V), or WebRAS, if you pay any of the following types of remuneration:
+Use the Source Deduction Table for Québec Income Tax (TP-1015.TI-V), the Formulas to Calculate Source Deductions and Contributions (TP-1015.F-V), or WebRAS, if you pay any of the following types of remuneration:

 - wage loss replacement benefits paid under a wage loss replacement plan to which the employer contributed;